 Frequently Asked Questions

-Can I mix different frame colors in a gallery wall?
+Can I mix different frame colors?

 Final Thoughts